-When it's time to set up a home Wi-Fi network, it's important to know exactly what kind of equipment you need.
-And one of the first steps to picking the right equipment is knowing the modem vs. router differences.
+When it's time to upgrade your home Wi-Fi network, you need to know exactly what kind of equipment to install.
+And one of the first steps to picking the right equipment is knowing how a modem vs. router are different.

 After all, those are the two pieces of networking gear that everything starts with.
-A modem brings internet into your house, while a router that directs that internet connection to all the computers, tablets, mobile phones and other connected devices you have on hand.
-The two devices work together to fill your house with cat videos, Snapchats and all the other things that make the web so wonderful.
+A modem brings internet into your house, while a router directs that internet connection to all the computers, tablets, mobile phones and other connected devices you have on hand.
+The two devices work together to fill your house with TikTok videos, streaming games and all the other things that make the web so wonderful.

 - Here are the best Wi-Fi routers you can buy

 - What internet speed do I need?
 How many Mbps are enough?

 - Cover every device in your household with the best router VPN